The Effect of Modulated Driving on Non-rotating and Rotating Turbulent Plane Couette Flow: Results for rotating Plane Couette flow

-To further justify that the presence of large-scale structures interferes with the measurement of the perturbation amplitude and phase delay, in figure \ref{fig:window} we show the effects of calculating $A_u$ and $\phi_d$ by only averaging over a fraction of the span-wise length.
-The non-rotating case is used as a baseline which shows that even taking an eighth of the spanwise domain length leads to reasonable results if large-scale structures are not present.
-Once the rotation is increased to $R_\Omega=0.1$, it is impossible to obtain results which do not depend on the extent of the spanwise domain, and increasing the domain size leads to the amplitude response to drop rapidly for the same $y$ coordinate, as the effect of spanwise inhomogeneity contaminates the measurement of $f$.
-Finally, when $R_\Omega$ is further increased to $0.3$, the large-scale structures disappear, and while neither an eighth of the domain nor a quarter is enough to produce accurate results, the results from half- and the full domain show very similar behaviour.
+To further justify that the presence of large-scale structures interferes with the measurement of the perturbation amplitude and phase delay for $R_\Omega=0.1$, in figure \ref{fig:window} we show the effects of calculating $A_u$ and $\phi_d$ by only averaging over a fraction of the span-wise length.
+The non-rotating case is used as a baseline which shows that even taking an eighth of the spanwise domain length as an averaging window leads to reasonable results if large-scale structures are not present.
+Once the rotation is increased to $R_\Omega=0.1$, it is impossible to obtain results which do not depend on the extent of the spanwise averaging window.
+Increasing the domain size leads to the amplitude response to drop rapidly for the same $y$ coordinate, as the effect of spanwise inhomogeneity contaminates the measurement of $f$.
+Finally, when $R_\Omega$ is further increased to $0.3$, the Taylor rolls disappear, and while neither an eighth of the domain nor a quarter is enough to produce accurate results, the results from half- and the full domain show very similar behaviour.
 We can thus use our results for $R_\Omega=0.3$ with confidence.

 We finalize this section by showing in Figure \ref{fig:amp_vs_wo_ros} the amplitude response as a function of $Wo$ for several wall distances at $R_\Omega=-0.1$ and $0.3$.
 For $R_\Omega=-0.1$ we can observe very similar results to those seen for the non-rotating case, with a small region consistent with $A_u\sim Wo^{-2}$ behaviour.
 This shows that for cyclonic rotation, the physics of the flow's response to modulation remains largely unchanged.